jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 Instead, you can abandon the ``mklink`` command and put all your files in a sufficiently big  ``VHDX`` virtual disk file (in 2.2 select a big enough size in Step 1 and skip Step 3) and mount it on boot.

+This method is also flexible on the partition size, and you can enjoy the functionality of recycle bin and running programmes.
 However, if all files are packaged in one giant file, any corrption on the virtual disk file will result in the loss of your data.